Meri-MG/Awesome-Books/README.md

-# Awesome-Books-jsObjects
+# Awesome-Books
-> In this project we will create a project that allows users to store books with the name of the book and the name of the author.
+> The Awesome Books page allows the users to store books with the name of the book and the name of the author.
+It is responsive and user friendly.

 ![Desktop Version](https://raw.github.com/Meri-MG/Awesome-Books-jsObjects/main/images/Desktop.png)
 ![Mobile Version](https://raw.github.com/Meri-MG/Awesome-Books-jsObjects/main/images/mobile.png)